sandervandevelde/iot-workshop/TheThingsNetwork.md

 Follow the steps to create an application and register your device.

-1. Log into the [The Things Network dashboard](https://console.thethingsnetwork.org).
+1. Log into the [The Things Network dashboard](https://console.thethingsnetwork.org) using a modern browser like Chrome.
 You will be asked to provide TTN credentials if needed
 2. A selection between Applications maintenance and Gateways maintenance must be made.
 Choose **Applications**

     ![alt tag](img/TheThingsNetwork/TTN-app-gtwy.png)